-Date: Click to en nter Name of Student Click here to enter text.
-Age: Click to enter Grade: Click to enter School: Click to enter

-Reason for behavioral remediation agreement: Click here to enter text.

-I agree to the following terms to change my behavior: Click here to enter text.

-I will need the following supports to help me meet the obligations of my agreement: Click here to enter text.

-The implications of me NOT meeting the expectations are as follows: Click here to enter text.
+Date: Click to enter Name of Student Click here to enter text.
+Age: Click to enter Grade: Click to enter School: Click to enter Reason for behavioral remediation agreement: Click here to enter text.
+1 I agree to the following terms to change my behavior: Click here to enter text.
+I will need the following supports to help me meet the obligations of my agreeme nt• Click here to enter text. my agreeme nt.
+The implications of me NOT meeting the expectations are as follows: Click here to enter text. : Student Signature: Date: Parent/Guardian Signature: Date: Administrator/Investigator Signature: Date

-Student Signature:

-Parent/Guardian Signature:

-Administrator/Investigator Signature:

-Date:

-Date:

-APPENDIX C
+APPENDIX B